Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ## The Player class

 Create a `Player.cs` class.
-We will review 3D mathematical concepts while creating our Player.
+We will review 3D mathematical concepts while creating our `Player`.
 We will for now create the different member variables of this class, and its `Load` and `Update` function.

 Create the class squeletton in such a way: